Short URL for this page:

 The city of Mobile is situated on the northern coast of Mobile Bay which extends about thirty miles to the south, varying in width from from six miles to fifteen miles.
 The principal outlet from this lower and wider end of the Bay into the Gulf of Mexico is a channel about three miles wide between Mobile Point to the east and Dauphin Island.
 On Mobile Point was located Fort Morgan, a pentagonal bastioned work constructed of brick, and batteries nearer the water, which mounted in all about forty-five guns,1 from 8‑inch rifles down to 24‑pounders.
 Of these only about a dozen were heavy rifled cannon.
 The majority were old smooth-bores, 8 and 10‑inch Columbiads and 32‑pounders.
 The garrison numbered 640 officers and men, who were under the command of Brigadier General R. L. Page, formerly an officer in the United States Navy.
 On the eastern extremity of Dauphin Island was another brick fortress, named Fort Gaines, whose armament consisted of 27 guns; namely, three 10‑inch Columbiads, four rifled 32‑pounders, and twenty miscellaneous p220 smooth-bore 32's, 24's, and 18's.
 Its garrison of officers and men was under the command of Colonel Charles D. Anderson.

 Between the two forts, the channel was very shallow to the westward, leaving a passage for ships only about 2000 yards wide abreast of Fort Morgan.
 The shallow portion was further obstructed to ships of light draft by a row of piles whose heads were just visible at low tide; while in the remaining channel a triple line of torpedoes, or mines was planted, leaving free a passage of only about 500 yards under the guns of Fort Morgan.
 Possibly as many as 180 of these mines were placed in this main channel.
 They were rather crude affairs.
 Some were constructed of tin in the shape of cones, but the tin was not well lacquered and the mine was soon exposed to the corroding action of the sea water and rendered harmless.
 Others consisted of "merely a lager beer keg filled with powder and anchored by chains to a big flat piece of iron called a mushroom.
-Projecting from the swinging top, some four feet under water, were tubes of glass filled with sulfuric acid, and which, being broken, fell into sugar or starch, causing rapid chemical combustion, and finally a mass of fire, thus exploding the powder".2 Brigadier General Indicates a West Point graduate and gives his Class.G.
+Projecting from the swinging top, some four feet under water, were tubes of glass filled with sulfuric acid, and which, being broken, fell into sugar or starch, causing rapid chemical combustion, and finally a mass of fire, thus exploding the powder".2 Brigadier General Indicates a West Point graduate, Class of 1827: a link to his biographical entry in Cullum's Register.G.
 J. Rains, Superintendent of the Torpedo Bureau, declared he "had nine submarine mortar batteries under way, three completed, to close main channel, such as the enemy report kept them out of Charleston, they being unable to move them.
 But my instructions and wishes were frustrated after I left (Mobile), the place left open, and the enemy made use of it".3 These appear to have been electric mines p221 similar to those invented by Matthew Fontaine Maury and used so effectively in the James River to defend Richmond from attack by water.
 For some reason or other, however, they were not used in Mobile Bay and a portion of the channel was kept entirely free by orders of Lieutenant Colonel Sheliha, Chief of the Engineer Department.

 Between Dauphin Island and the mainland to the westward was another channel, called Grant's Pass, through which vessels of light draft might pass.
 This was commanded by an earthwork, known as Fort Powell, mounting four heavy rifles and two Columbiads, which was erected on a sand hummock, called Tower Island, at the entrance to the Pass.
 There were also obstructions of piles in the shoal water on both sides of the channel.
 All of these forts, obstructions, and torpedoes were provided by the Confederate Army, and were under its control, though Buchanan was often in consultation with the Confederate generals and wrote in his reports in highest appreciation of their hearty cooperation with him in all respects.